 “It is not about making another calif ERP; it is about seeing the eco-system, where we provide the technology and methodology to maintain the logic business model where data can be interchanged, communicated, enriched – via web front end or via integration to other systems”.

 So what is it that we solve with a growing digital governance?
 We build a connected truth as business models providing a closed-loop approach by ‘wiring’ these models to real-time operational data and planning input.
 We don’t like building architecture tools for architecture, or bakeries that bake for bakers.
 We like to connect the users of an enterprise by re-using data, by re-using the knowledge maintained in other systems such as data warehouses, service management tools, financial systems, HR systems, etc. We apply design thinking, so instead of the old-school of “learn a framework, buy a tool, draw some processes, then hope”, then work with rapid development tooling to apply automation processes and data by pretotyping the decision support, simply to avoid middle-layers of requirements analysts interpreting coders.
 So enterprise architects and strategists working with this methodology will grow the governance as DevOps, and it will keep the customer-facing activities along with the successful growth of digital governance.

 Sometimes, we also see words used in this context:

 - PI – As the solution to Process Intelligence, of how to gain insight to decision support from our business processes.
-This typically is an automation of drawings, diagrams and emails, that otherwise would reside in distributed mailboxes with visio, powerpoints etc. With a process intelligence setup, people can collaborate on the same set of process insight as re-usable meta data.
+This typically is the automation of drawings, diagrams, and emails, that otherwise would reside in distributed mailboxes with Visio, powerpoints, etc. With a process intelligence setup, people can collaborate on the same set of process insights as re-usable metadata.

-- CMDB – As the specific solution to service desk and IT operations.
-With a CMDB, people can start automate ticket flows, email and chat notifications, to automate the configuration items of IT operations.
+- CMDB – As the specific solution to the service desk and IT operations.
+With a CMDB, people can start to automate ticket flows, email, and chat notifications, to automate the configuration items of IT operations.